Mounjaro

 • Feeding patterns and weight gain

-• Gastrointestinal symptoms (unusual fussiness, vomiting, diarrhoea)
+• Any gastrointestinal symptoms (unusual fussiness, vomiting, diarrhoea)

 • General wellbeing and developmental milestones